cubefs/cubefs/docs/source/faq.rst

 - Hadoop Ozone

 Hadoop Ozone is a scalable distributed object storage system designed for Hadoop.
 It was originally proposed to solve the problem of HDFS namenode expansion.
 It reconstructs the namenode metadata management part of hdfs and reuses the datanode of hdfs.
 CubeFS has many of the same design concepts like ozone such as: supporting for volume isolation, compatible with both raft/master-slave synchronous replication mechanisms, implenting for s3-compatible interfaces.
-In addition, ChubaoFS's POSIX fuse-client interface supports random file reading and writing, and optimizes reading and writing of small files.
+In addition, CubeFS's POSIX fuse-client interface supports random file reading and writing, and optimizes reading and writing of small files.

 - Haystack